A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: An Overview of the Gauge-Theoretic Construction

 \item We remark that \ref{holo} -- \ref{eq1} resemble Hitchin's equations but they are not the same.
-First of all, the bundle considered here regarding which these equations are written is different from that of Hitchin; furthermore, the pair consists of a connection and a section whereas Hitchin considers a connection and a $(1,0)$-form. \end{enumerate} \end{rmk}
+First of all, the bundle considered here with respect to which these equations are written is different from that of Hitchin; furthermore, the pair consists of a connection and a section whereas Hitchin's equations consider a connection and a $(1,0)$-form. \end{enumerate} \end{rmk}